mattcone/markdown-guide/book.md

 <h2 class="no-anchor">About the Author</h2>

 <p class="lead">Matt Cone is a technical writer at <a href="https://www.fastly.com">Fastly</a>.
-He has over ten years of experience creating documentation for organizations like Linode and the U.S. Department of Health and Human Services.
+He has experience creating documentation for organizations like Linode and the U.S. Department of Health and Human Services.
 Matt's first book, <em><a href="https://www.amazon.com/Master-Your-Mac-Simple-Customize/dp/1593274068/">Master Your Mac</a></em>, was published by No Starch Press.
 To get in touch with Matt, visit <a href="http://mattcone.com">http://mattcone.com</a>.</p>